VH-Mentorship/W2-ToDoList-Modifications/README.md

 ## Challenge 2

-Currently, the app does not include a way for users to filter tasks by their priority and / or date.
-Design a component that allows the user to quickly search for tasks according to their query (e.g. if they only want to see tasks with high priority, show them that).
+Currently, the app does not include a way for users to assign a priority value to tasks.
+Using the qualifiers "High", "Medium", and "Low," create a drop-down menu that allows users to associate a task with its given priority level.
+In addition, design a component that allows the user to quickly search for tasks according to their query (e.g. if they only want to see tasks with high priority, show them that).

 ## Final Notes